 10×1 Lunge Kick to Freestanding handstand OR Handstand Walk practice

-Spend some time working on a handstand skill of your choice today.
+Have some fun with the skill work today!
+Make several attempts to kick into and hold a free standing handstand.
 For beginners start by just gently rocking up into the upside down position and increase the height of your legs with each attempt.
 Don’t go all out in the beginning and turn over too far.
 Make sure to start with locked out arms and have a bail out plan or partner assist in place so you don’t come crashing down.
-If you are newer to this skill start against a wall with some handstand holds or wall walks if you are not quite ready to kick up yet.
-If you are comfortable kicking in to a freestanding handstand on your own spend today practicing walking on your hands or try tackling an obstacle or two!
+If you are new to this skill start against a wall with some handstand holds or wall walks if you are not quite ready to kick up yet.
+If you are comfortable kicking in to a freestanding handstand on your own spend todays skill work time practicing walking on your hands!